coinflow-labs-us/coinflow-react/README.md

 * `bankAccountLinkRedirect` (optional): The URL to be used for bank account setup
 * `supportsVersionedTransactions` (optional): Instruct the system that versioned transactions are supported
 * `additionalWallets` (optional): Define additional wallets to assign to the user
+* `transactionSigner` (optional): Public Key of the wallet which will actually execute the withdrawal transaction.
+Must be associated with the same withdrawer as the main wallet.

 ## Purchase Usage
 ```